This post is also available in: Nederlands

 What is mindfulness?
 And why can’t you always be ‘here and now’?
 This article answers these questions for you.
 It goes into the natural connection between mindfulness and inner growth.

-This article is written by Wendy van Mieghem, psychologist, sociologist and teacher.
-After running a private psychotherapy practice for years, I now focus on writing, teaching and developing new products that offer you support and inspiration for conscious living.
+This article is written by Wendy van Mieghem, psychologist, sociologist and trainer.
+After running a private psychotherapy practice for years, she now focuses on writing, teaching and developing new products that offer you support and inspiration for conscious living.

 What is mindfulness?